Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Proof of the Main Theorem

 Henceforth, we regard $v_1$ and $v_2$ as functions on $\Omega$.
 (See Figure \ref{NS-fixed-point-sets2}.)
 Then the preceding observations mean that $v_1$ satisfies the Dirichlet (resp.
 Neumann) condition on the blue (resp. red) segments in the unit circle and on the blue (resp. red) segment in the real axis.
 As $\theta$ increases, the blue (resp. red) segment in the unit circle becomes longer (resp. shorter).
 Hence, by the variational characterization of eigenvalues, the eigenvalues of the Laplacian in $\Omega$ under the boundary conditions as above monotonically increase.
 Similarly, $v_2$ satisfies the Dirichlet (resp.
 Neumann) condition on the blue (resp. red) segment in the unit circle and on the red (resp. blue) segment in the real axis, and therefore the eigenvalues of the Laplacian in $\Omega$ under the boundary conditions of $v_2$ also monotonically increase.

-The two assertions we just made mean that there exist two independent eigenfunctions of $-\Delta_\theta$ with the same type of symmetry as $v_1$ and $v_2$ respectively, such that the corresponding eigenvalues increase monotonically and continuously.
-On the other hand, for $0< \theta< \theta_2$, the eigenvalues corresponding to eigenfunctions of $-\Delta_\theta$ with the other types of symmetry cannot be $2$.
-Hence, the number of such eigenvalues less than $2$ remains unchanged throughout $(0, \theta_2)$.
+The two assertions we just made mean that there exist two independent eigenfunctions of $-\Delta_\theta$ with the same type of symmetry as $v_1$ and $v_2$, respectively, such that the corresponding eigenvalues increase monotonically and continuously.
+On the other hand, for $0< \theta< \theta_2$, extra eigenfunctions with the other types of symmetry do not occur.
+Hence, the number of the eigenvalues of $-\Delta_\theta$ less than $2$, whose eigenfunctions have the other types of symmetry, remains unchanged throughout $(0, \theta_2)$.
 (Here we use the continuity of eigenvalues in $\theta$ again.)

 We may now conclude that as $\theta$ increases and passes $\theta_1$, two eigenvalues of $-\Delta_\theta$ will monotonically increase and pass $2$ upward, and thus the number of eigenvalues less than $2$ decreases by two.
 One can also verify that if $\theta$ increases further and passes $\theta_2$, then two eigenvalues of $-\Delta_\theta$ will decrease and pass $2$ downward, and the number of eigenvalues less than $2$ increases by two.
-To summerize, we have proved the following
+To summarize, we have proved the following

 \begin{Theorem} \end{Theorem}